 Sukumar Sen (02.01.1898 – 13.05.1963) was the first Chief Election Commissioner of India who served the office from 21.03.1950 to 19.12.1958.
 The current Chief Election Commissioner is Mr Sushil Chandra, who took charge on 13th April 2021.
 See eci.gov.in

-Administrative powers, advisory powers, quasi-judicial powers are three main powers of the Election Commission.
+Administrative powers, advisory powers, and quasi-judicial powers are the three main powers of the Election Commission.
 Here is more about them.

 1. Administrative Powers

 The administrative powers of the Election Commission are: